 Supercomputer will produce many results files.

-Bring these back to your own computer for analysis and visualization
+- Weights and Biases can do a lot of analysis work for you!

+- Don't check results into your repository.
+Instead, transfer with 'scp' or 'rsync'

+- Big transfers should be done through

+'dtn2.oscer.ou.edu'

-- Don't check these into your repository.
-Instead, transfer with scp or rsync - Big transfers should be done through dtn2.oscer.ou.edu - Results files can be really big: - Don't keep them on the supercomputer for very long - You might want to store in /scratch
+- Results files can be really big:

+- Don't keep them on the supercomputer for very long

+- You might want to store in '/scratch'